Cryptolens/admin-tools/manual-activation/README.md

 ## Verifying the license key
 In the [key verification](https://help.cryptolens.io/examples/key-verification) example, we use Activate to verify a license.
 This method will automatically activate new machines, as long as the max number of machines limit has not been reached.
 To prevent activation of new machines, [GetKey](https://help.cryptolens.io/api/dotnet/api/SKM.V3.Methods.Key.html#SKM_V3_Methods_Key_GetKey_System_String_SKM_V3_Models_KeyInfoModel_) method can be used instead.
 It is called with the same parameters as [Activate](https://help.cryptolens.io/api/dotnet/api/SKM.V3.Methods.Key.html#SKM_V3_Methods_Key_Activate_System_String_SKM_V3_Models_ActivateModel_).
 The machine code parameter does not need to be provided.

+> **Note:** when using GetKey, it is important to check that the license key is not blocked.
+Activate does that by default, but when using GetKey, it needs to be done on the client side.

 ## Script to automatically activate all the machines
 A script is currently being developed and will be available soon.